zulip/zulip/docs/tutorials/new-feature-tutorial.md

     like who can join the organization and whether normal users can create streams or upload custom emoji.

-Once you've determined wheter the new setting belongs, the next step is to find the right subsection of that page to put the setting in.
+Once you've determined whether the new setting belongs, the next step is to find the right subsection of that page to put the setting in.
 For example in this case of `mandatory_topics` it will lie in "Message feed" (`msg_feed`) subsection.